dmaier-couchbase/cb-workshop-dev/README.md

 netbeans-8.2-linux.sh
 ```

-* Create an empty Maven project
+* Create an empty Maven Java project and build it